The General (1926 film): Legacy

-In 1989, The General was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".
-It was the Registry's initial year; some of the other films chosen were The Best Years of Our Lives, Casablanca, Citizen Kane, Gone with the Wind, Singin' in the Rain, Snow White and the Seven Dwarfs, Star Wars, Sunset Boulevard, and The Wizard of Oz.
+In 1989, The General was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant."
+It was the Registry's initial year, some of the other films chosen were The Best Years of Our Lives, Casablanca, Citizen Kane, Gone with the Wind, Singin' in the Rain, Snow White and the Seven Dwarfs, Star Wars, Sunset Boulevard, and The Wizard of Oz.

 In the decennial Sight & Sound poll of the greatest films ever made, international critics ranked The General #8 in 1972 and #10 in 1982.
-It ranked #34 in critic's poll in 2012 and 75th in the directors' poll.
-In 2002, critic Roger Ebert listed it on his Top 10 and his list The Great Movies.
+It ranked #34 in critic's poll in 2012 and 75th in the directors poll.
+In 2002, critic Roger Ebert ranked it sixth in the 2002 Sight & Sound Greatest Films poll and included it on his The Great Movies list.
 Dave Whitaker of DavesMovieDatabase, a film aggregator site that combines other lists with box-office, ratings and awards, lists The General as the 99th-greatest movie of all time, the 21st-greatest comedy, and the 3rd-greatest silent.

-A mural was painted on a building in Cottage Grove, OR commemorating the film.
+A mural was painted on a building in Cottage Grove, Oregon commemorating the film.
 David Thomson has speculated it is "the only memorial in the United States to Buster Keaton."

 U.S. film distributor Kino International released the film on Blu-ray Disc in November 2009, the first American release of a silent feature film for the high-definition video medium.
-The Blu-ray edition replicates the extra features of Kino's 2008 "The Ultimate 2-Disc Edition" on DVD, including the choice of three different orchestral scores.
+The Blu-ray edition replicates the extra features of Kino's 2008 "The Ultimate 2-Disc Edition" on DVD, including the choice of three orchestral scores.

-The film was recognized by American Film Institute in these lists: